-The specific handguns denied Plaintiffs are plainly within the Second made available for testing in that particular color before the CLI and magazine disconnect requirements came into effect.
+The handguns denied Ivan Peña and Doña Croston are likewise plainly within the Second Amendment's protection.
+They cannot be considered "dangerous and unusual" by any stretch of imagination.
+Croston's gun appears on Defendant's approved list, albeit in different colors, but is unavailable in the black/stainless finish because it was not made available for testing in that particular color before the CLI and magazine disconnect requirements came into effect.
+It is not as though Croston's gun failed any safety testing; California regulators refuse to test the gun because it does not contain features missing from the overwhelming majority of American handguns - as acknowledged by the California Legislature in enacting the requirements.
 Ivan Peña's gun was once deemed safe enough for sale, but is only unavailable because its listing was not renewed.
 The gun did not suddenly become dangerous on January 1, 2006, when its listing expired because the manufacturer would not pay a fee and fill out a piece of paper.